xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/configure/index.rst

 Configure xCAT
 ==============

-After install of xCAT software on the management node, set some site specific configuration values before using xCAT.
+After installing xCAT onto the management node, configure some basic attributes for your cluster into xCAT.

 .. toctree::
    :maxdepth: 2